-Government will also introduce a mandatory Asset Declaration regime for all registered sole traders in Fiji.
+- 83. Government will also introduce a mandatory Asset Declaration regime for all registered sole traders in Fiji.
 Beginning with the 2025 tax year, all sole traders will be required to submit an annual declaration of their assets and liabilities, alongside their income tax returns.
 This will include movable and immovable assets, loans, and sources of income.
-This measure will help build a culture of financial transparency, reduce tax evasion, and enhance the integrity of our economy.

-For maintaining internal security, the Fiji Police Force is provided an increased funding of \$240.3 million in this Budget, an increase of \$13.5 million.
+This measure will help build a culture of financial transparency, reduce tax evasion, and enhance the integrity of our economy. - 84.
+For maintaining internal security, Mr. Speaker Sir, the Fiji Police Force is provided an increased funding of \$240.3 million in this budget, an increase of \$13.5 million. - 85.
 Today we are making a major announcement to strengthen the capability of our Police Force.
-Government has agreed to increase the size of the Force by an additional 1,000 personnel, taking the full strength of the Police Force to more than 6,550 across all ranks.
-This is one officer to 137 people meaning 730 officers per 100,000 population, the standard acceptable number around the world is around 300 per 100,000 population.
-We are actually more than double.
+Government has agreed to increase the size of the force by an additional 1,000 personnel, taking the full strength of the Police force to more than 6,550 across all ranks.
+This is 1 officer to 137 peoplemeaning 730 officers per 100,000 population- the standard acceptable number around the world is around 300 per 100,000 population.
+We are more than double. - 86.
 This is a major investment and will be done in two phases at an additional cost of around \$40 million.
-For the first phase, \$19.5 million is provided in this Budget to commence the recruitment of 538 additional officers, on top of around 300 vacant positions that will be filled.
+For the first phase, \$19.5 million is provided in this budget to commence the recruitment of 538 additional officers, on top of around 300 vacant positions that will be filled.
 This would mean an extra manpower of over 800 officers immediately.
-This added strength should now provide a much bigger Police visibility, mobility and presence around the country.
-We are also pleased to announce that Government earlier this month had also approved additional funding of \$8.6 million to the Fiji Police Force for their salary progression which will continue.
+This added strength should now provide a much bigger police visibility, mobility and presence around the country.

-Mr. Speaker, Sir, let me move to a very serious issue, which if not managed well could be a health disaster in the making.
+- 87. We are also pleased to announce that government earlier this month had also approved additional funding of \$8.6 million to the Fiji Police Force for their salary progression which will continue. - 88.
+Mr Speaker Sir, let me move to a very serious issue, which if not managed well could be a health disaster in the making.
 The HIV epidemic is now a serious growing threat to Fiji.
-There are now approximately 7,000 HIV cases in the country, and we cannot afford to ignore this rising trend.
+There are now approximately 7,000 HIV cases in the country, and we cannot afford to ignore this rising trend. - 89.
 We are told that drug use and needle sharing is responsible for 50 percent of the increase in cases.
-So, while we continue to struggle with the drugs issue, this new threat is rising rapidly, induced by sharing of needles and drug related blood transfusion or what is known as blue-toothing.
+So, while we continue to struggle with the drugs issue, this new threat is rising rapidly, induced by sharing of needles and drug related blood transfusion or what is known as blue-toothing. - 90.
 To fight this, Government is allocating \$10 million for a comprehensive approach to testing, prevention, public awareness, and controlling the spread of HIV.
-We are determined to tackle this health emergency before it becomes an uncontrollable national crisis.

-Mr. Speaker, Sir, these actions represent a clear and co-ordinated response to crime, drugs, and public health threats.
+We are determined to tackle this health emergency before it becomes an uncontrollable national crisis. - 91.
+Mr. Speaker Sir, these actions represent a clear and coordinated response to crime, drugs, and public health threats.
 We are investing in our police, building institutional capacity, strengthening border control, closing regulatory loopholes, and promoting transparency.

-Above all, we are making it clear that safety, security, and the health of our people are national priorities - and we will act decisively to uphold them.
+92. Above all, we are making it clear that safety, security, and the health of our people are national priorities-and we will act decisively to uphold them.